NH Divorce FAQ

 - There are 5 ways of making decisions:

-- Informal discussions – You and your spouse reach agreement through informal discussions.
+- Informal Decision-Making – You and your spouse reach agreement through informal discussions.

 - Mediation – With the help of a trained mediator, you and your spouse resolve the issues.

-- Negotiation – Each of you hires a lawyer.
+- Negotiation between Lawyers – Each of you hires a lawyer.
 Discussions and correspondence between the lawyers result in an agreement.

 - 3. How can I find out which decision-making option would be best for my situation?